mikeuf/TicTacToe/README.md

 See this Apple article for more details:<br />
 https://support.apple.com/kb/PH25088<br />

 You may also receive a message from your browser stating that the program is "not commonly downloaded and may be dangerous," or something to this effect.
-Your browser should give you the option to either discard or keep the file.
+Your browser should give you the option to either discard or keep the file.<br />

 ## Running the Program
 Once you've downloaded the executable binary ("TicTacToe") just double click it.
 You can also copy it to your Applications folder and run it from Launchpad.<br />